 David E. Shapiro

-Electrical: I have been in business for about 30 years as Safety First Electrical Contracting, Consulting, and Safety Education.
-I now have information about that business on its own web page Go there also for a link to a description of my Third Party Inspection services.
-Please note that in late-February, 2012, I decided to stop serving as a Third Party Inspector for Washington, D.C.'s Department of Community and Regulatory Affairs (DCRA), primarily in response to their relatively new requirement that all third party inspectors, whatever their qualifications, work under the direct supervision of professional engineers.
+Electrician: I have been in business for close to 40 years as Safety First Electrical.
+I now have information about that business on its own web page.
+Please note that in late-February, 2012, I decided to stop serving as a Third Party Inspector for Washington, D.C.'s Department of Community and Regulatory Affairs (DCRA), primarily in response to their requirement that all third party inspectors, whatever their qualifications, work under the direct supervision of professional engineers.
 (PEs).

 In mid-2010, a several-year-long effort culminated in the publication of W. Creighton Schwan's final project, which I co-authored with him.
 Behind the Code both explains how many modern electrical rules came to be and traces their development.
-A historian and a P.E. have offered early reports on the interest that the stories convey.
-Electrical inspectors and consultants have added that the detailed histories will help them make decisions about whether installations they run across deserve to be grandfathered.
-This link takes you to www.DES-Publishing.com.
-You'll find lots more about the book and the authors there, and can order the work or comment on it.
+A historian and a P.E. offered early responses showing the interest that the stories convey.
+Electrical inspectors and consultants have added that the detailed histories help them make decisions about whether installations they run across deserve to be grandfathered.
+You can order it here.

 Here are three examples of ways this has fed into recent activities:

-In 2008, I provided guidance to my friend and former colleague John Heil, PhD., as he prepared a report on the lessons learned in the aftermath of the shooting at Virginia Technical Institute.
+In 2008 and again in 2016, I provided guidance to my friend and former colleague John Heil, DA, as he prepared reports on the lessons learned in his field.

 I continue to explain the applications of current social science research on decision-making and interpersonal influence in my column for electricians in Electrical Contractor magazine.